UFFeScience/OntoExpLine/README.md

 ## Aspect covered by OntoExpLine
-(tipos de dados relacionados - workflow, linha de experimento, metadados, domínio, tabela de classes e propriedades)
+(tipos de dados relacionados - workflow, linha de experimento, metadados, domínio, tabela de classes e propriedades) OntoExpLine aims to provide the fundamental information required to understand and analyze scientific workflow-based on the derivable profile in their abstract activities.
+The structure uses domain data to create variations and metadata to explain their use in the context of experiment lines.
+This way, OntoExpLine is based on four ontologies: ProveONE [] to define the structure of the workflow, EDAM [] to take the domain data, Experiment Line [] to structure the derivations on the experiment line definitions, and DCMI[] to aggregate the metadata.

 ## OntoExpLine Conceptual Model
 (esquema de relacionamentos das classes)
 ## OntoExpLine Specification